 At the same time, increasingly strict regulatory arrangements make this situation inevitable.
 Marketers looking to adapt to the new era are increasingly investing in a Self Identified Data approach.

 According to a recent report from Forrester, one in four CMOs will have adopted the Self Identified Data-use approach by the end of 2021 and will run marketing campaigns to take advantage of detailed data provided by customers for free instead of third-party cookies.

 These developments in the use of data may seem like a minor technical change in the marketing world.
-However, this change essentially means a change in approach that is much more important for businesses about their customers’ data.
+However, this change essentially means a shift in approach that is much more important for businesses regarding their customers’ data.

-While cookies are running in the background, they are passively collecting information, often for use in obscure, unethical ways.
-Thus, Self Identified Data provides both greater personalization and greater control for the end-user.
+While cookies run in the background, they passively collect information, often for use in obscure, unethical ways.
+Therefore, Self Identified Data provides greater personalisation and control for the end-user.

-Ultimately, we can see Self Identified Data not only as a way to do targeted ads or email campaigns but also as a new step towards transforming the way companies interact with (and respect) their most valuable stakeholders, their customers.
+Ultimately, we can see Self Identified Data not only as a way to do targeted ads or email campaigns but also as a new step towards transforming how companies interact with (and respect) their most valuable stakeholders, their customers.

-Data Collection with the End of 3rd Party Data
+Zero Party Data Collection with the End of 3rd-Party Data

 With many different strategies, you can easily collect the data you need without using 3rd party data and take customer-oriented marketing steps.